awsdocs/amazon-ec2-user-guide/doc_source/get-set-up-for-amazon-ec2.md

 1. Use your AWS account email address and password to sign in as the *[AWS account root user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_root-user.html)* to the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
 **Note**
-We strongly recommend that you adhere to the best practice of using the **Administrator** user below and securely lock away the root user credentials\.
+We strongly recommend that you adhere to the best practice of using the **Administrator** IAM user below and securely lock away the root user credentials\.
 Sign in as the root user only to perform a few [account and service management tasks](http://docs.aws.amazon.com/general/latest/gr/aws_tasks-that-require-root.html)\.

 1. In the navigation pane of the console, choose **Users**, and then choose **Add user**\.

-1. For **User name**, type ** Administrator**\.
+1. For **User name**, type **Administrator**\.

 1. Select the check box next to **AWS Management Console access**, select **Custom password**, and then type the new user's password in the text box\.
-You can optionally select **Require password reset** to force the user to select a new password the next time the user signs in\.
+You can optionally select **Require password reset** to force the user to create a new password the next time the user signs in\.

 1. Choose **Next: Permissions**\.